 If switching webcams didn’t fix the issue or you didn’t have multiple webcams move on to the next fix.

-Give Zoom Permissions to use webcam
+Give Zoom Permissions to Use the Webcam

 As said before windows has privacy and security features that disallow apps from using your webcam.
 Insufficient permissions will prevent your zoom camera from working.
 To allow zoom to use your webcam follow the steps below: